 You Clear the Wrong Areas

-Many players clear easy tiles instead of the tiles that unlock objectives, which becomes obvious when you play without applying the logic from playing without reading the board.
+Many players focus on easy tiles instead of the ones that unlock progress, which becomes more obvious when the logic of reading the board before playing is ignored and moves are spent without targeting the actual objective.

 You Break Obstacles Without Strategic Order